Thank you to Dare2tri for contributing information and photos for this article.

-Para-triathlon will make its Paralympic competition debut in Rio later this summer.
+Para-triathlon made its Paralympic competition debut in Rio 2016.
 The sport, which combines swimming, running and biking into one race, has been rapidly growing in the U.S. and abroad among athletes at all age ranges and ability levels.
 From 1999 through today, USA Triathlon’s membership has nearly tripled and the number of sanctioned races grew to more than 4,000 last year alone.

 Keri Serota, Executive Director of Dare2tri, a chapter of Disabled Sports USA that focuses solely on para-triathlon, believes that some of the sport’s growth within the adaptive community is the sport’s ability to allow athletes to compete with their peers.
 “This is truly a community sport,” she said.
 “One athlete with a disability can race in their own communities with their families and friends without needing to find a team of other athletes like you might with other sports.”